Haupti/lscript/README.md

 ## Planned

 ### buildin
-* read file & write file
 * json decoding and encoding of tables
 * program arguments
 * env vars
+* network: tcp / http / socket ?
 * eval which evaluates symbols and lists (treats them as function name ?, lists are treated as expession ?)
-* network: tcp / http / socket ?
 * parse number
+* more file functions other than the basic read and write
 * 'block' and expression that does nothing except evalute a list of expression in the body with its own scope

 ### features
+* escape sequences in strings (\" is a " in the string, etc)
 * type verification
 * macros (either the c-like ones or better, but this is really for the future)